What’s Next for the Housing Market?

 Outside of the London bubble, growth has remained positive.
 The most striking example was the city of Hull, which saw a 16.8% increase.
 Average house prices in Hull named the UK City of Culture 2017, has seen an impressive value jump of £19,072 on average.
 A similar promise was seen in the East Midlands, with Rutland seeing a growth of 12.4% over the year and the East Midlands as a region increasing by 4.5%.

-These recent developments also mark a period of huge growth over the last 14 years; in fact, average house prices (in England and Wales) have now doubled from £150,000 in November 2002.
+These recent developments also mark a period of huge growth over the last 14 years; in fact, average annual house prices (in England and Wales) have now doubled from £150,000 in November 2002.
 Prices look set to rise steadily, and will likely outstrip real wage growth and affordability of homes across the UK.
 This will inevitably create tensions at both a community and government level.

 Hopefully, the recent call from Government to force all local councils to have a plan for affordable housing developments should offer some hope going forward.
 Yet these figures remind us of the scale of the challenge at hand, our ‘broken’ housing market does not have one quick fix, perhaps not even the new £50,000 pop-up homes.